-Fairy Changelings: Babies Taken by Fairies & The Story of Bridget Cleary
+Fairy Changelings: Babies Taken by Fairies & Bridget Cleary

-In today’s culture, fairies are depicted as cute, sparkly beings with wings.
-The online new age community purports fairies are “beings of divine light” and healers.
-Fairies give us delight and remind us of our childhoods.
-But this image of the fairy isn’t historically accurate.
-In fact, our ancestors feared most of the fairy people.
-The fairy changeling was perhaps the most feared type of fairy, which we will talk about in this article.
+In today’s world, fairies are depicted as cute, sparkly beings with paper thin wings.
+The online new age community spreads the misconception that fairies are “beings of divine light” and healers.
+In their defense, the idea of fairies from our childhood fairy tales indeed delights us and entices us to reminisce.
+But this fluffy image of the fairy isn’t historically accurate.
+In fact, our European ancestors feared most of the fairy people.
+The fairy changeling, and the process of adopting one, was perhaps the most feared type of fairy, which we will discuss in detail here.

 Dangerous Fairy Raids

-With that being said, there are dozens and dozens of stories of people who run into fairies during one of their “raids” or rides through the countryside.
-Sometimes the experience is positive, while other times the individual is kidnapped by the fairies and taken with them on a ride OR into fairyland.
-Once a person returns from fairyland, they are forever changed…usually years have gone by and they find themselves in an old frail body and all of their loved ones gone (time in fairyland is different than time here.)
+With that being said, legends tell of unlucky individuals who run into the fairies while they are out on one of their “raids” (rides) through the countryside.
+Sometimes the experience is positive, but more often than not the individual is abducted.
+Then taken on a ride through the countryside OR straight to fairyland.
+Once a person returns from fairyland, they are forever changed…years have gone by and they find themselves in an old, frail body and all of their loved ones gone.

 When Led to One’s Death…